kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Pressing this shortcut will disable/enable the display of residual hurtboxes that appear on hit/block and show ; the defender's hurtbox at the moment of impact.
-These hurtboxes display for only a brief time on impacts but ; they can get in the way when trying to do certain stuff such as take screenshots of hurtboxes. toggleDisableGrayHurtboxes =
+These hurtboxes display for only a brief time on impacts but ; they can get in the way when trying to do certain stuff such as take screenshots of hurtboxes.
+; In the UI, you can toggle the display of gray hurtboxes using 'UI - Hitboxes - Disable Gray Hurtboxes' checkbox. toggleDisableGrayHurtboxes =

 ; A keyboard shortcut.